What is a Connecticut Advance Directive?

 Whether this Connecticut Advance Directive has been generated as part of a forward-looking plan or produced as a result of a recent change in your health, witnesses and/or notarization will often help to protect your document if its legitimacy is doubted by a third party.

 Making an Advance Directive is usually simple; however, you could still need advice.
 Finding a lawyer to check your Connecticut Advance Directive may be time-consuming and fairly expensive.
-An easier alternative is via the On Call attorney network.
+An easier alternative is via the Rocket Lawyer attorney network.
 As a Premium member, you can get your document reviewed or send any legal questions.
 As always, you can rest assured that Rocket Lawyer is here to help.

 The fees associated with finding and hiring a conventional law firm to write an Advance Directive might range anywhere from two hundred to one thousand dollars, depending on where you are.
 Rocket Lawyer is not a run-of-the-mill Advance Directive template provider.
 With us, anyone under a Rocket Lawyer membership has access to up to a 40% discount when hiring an attorney.